JuliaLang/www.julialang.org/blog/_posts/2012-03-11-shelling-out-sucks.md

 Worse still, because of the indirection problem, there are many cases where the failure of a process in a spawned pipeline *cannot* be detected by the parent process, even if errors are fastidiously checked for.

 In the rest of this post, I'll go over examples demonstrating each of these problems.
-At [the end](#Summary+and+Remedy), I'll talk about better alternatives to shelling out, and in a followup post, I'll demonstrate how Julia makes these better alternatives dead simple to use.
+At [the end](#Summary+and+Remedy), I'll talk about better alternatives to shelling out, and in a [followup post], I'll demonstrate how Julia makes these better alternatives dead simple to use.
 Examples below are given in Ruby which shells out to [Bash], but the same problems exist no matter what language one shells out from: it's the technique of using an intermediate shell process to spawn external commands that's at fault, not the language.